-The implication was clear: Scientists live on another plane of existence; don’t expect them to be connected to the mundane realities of life.
+The implication was clear: Scientists live on another plane of existence.
+Don’t expect them to be connected to the mundane realities of life.
 Just accept it.
 Appreciate their intelligence in other areas.
-That’s the common wisdom, and unfortunately, I bet that means that many high-intelligence people with ADHD never get the help they deserve.
+That’s the common wisdom.
+Unfortunately, too often that means that many high-intelligence people with ADHD never get the help they deserve.

 Case in Point: My Husband

-It would be another two years before I connected the dots from my husband’s many puzzling behaviors to ADHD.
-Turns out, my husband got through his doctoral program not because he is a blazing genius—his peers were all smart, too—but because he summoned all that he had in the way of sheer grit and willpower.
-Plus, he consumed tankards of coffee while wearing earphones in the library basement—and had no life outside the lab.
+It would be another two years before I would connect the dots from my husband’s many puzzling behaviors to this thing called ADHD.
+Turns out, my husband got through his doctoral program not because he is a blazing genius.
+His peers were very smart, too.
+Rather, he did it because he summoned every ounce of sheer grit and willpower he had.
+Oh, and he consumed tankards of coffee while wearing earphones in the library basement.
+Did I mention he had no life outside the lab?

-Still, over 20 years I’ve been told again and again: “Well, your husband is so brilliant because of his ADHD.”
+Still, over 20 years I’ve heard again and again: “Well, your husband is so brilliant because of his ADHD.”
 I know where they get this assumption.
 It’s a popular marketing angle in the “Adult ADHD industry.”
-But I find it misguided at best and dangerous at worse.
+But I find this trope misguided at best and dangerous at worst.

-My husband got through it because he was smart and extremely motivated (he loves his work)—plus, he was terrified at doing physical labor the rest of his life.
-Back then, he simply did not have the motivation and initiation to do any kind of exercise except cycling.
+My husband got through PhD school because he was smart and extremely motivated.
+He loves his work.
+Moreover, the idea doing physical labor the rest of his life?
+Terrifying!
+Back then, he simply did not have the motivation and initiation for any kind of exercise except cycling.
 There was no way he could do physical work every day.

 The bottom line is: Earning that PhD was immensely harder for him than it was for his peers.
 It didn’t have to be that hard.

-Psychologist Thomas E. Brown is a preeminent ADHD expert now based in Southern California.
-While he was still at Yale, he conducted several studies to learn more about high IQ individuals with ADHD.
-Here is an excerpt from his 2007 newsletter, as true today as it was then.
-I’ve updated links to abstracts of the now-published papers.
+During his many years at Yale University, Dr. Brown conducted several studies to learn more about high IQ individuals with ADHD.
+Here is an excerpt from his 2007 newsletter.
+It’s as true today as it was then.
+You’ll find links to the abstract and/or full text of the now-published papers.

 High IQ Children and Adults with ADHD